manujose94/Docker/containers_sample1/Readme.md

 It's a good idea to be aware of what volumes your parent images declare.

-Then, if you want to achieve to do the following points: #Points to achieve
+Then, if you want to achieve to do the following points:

 - to install `node_modules` automatically instead of manually
 - to install `node_modules` inside the Docker container instead of the host